PauloCampana/Factorio-productivity/README.md

-# Factorio productivity module payoff table
+Factorio productivity module payoff table made with the shiny and reactable packages in R

-live preview avaliable at (https://anntauri.shinyapps.io/Factorio/)
+Live preview avaliable at https://anntauri.shinyapps.io/Factorio/